 - 1. Peddlers and hawkers: They are small producers who generally deals in non-standardised and low-value product such as fruits, vegetables, toys etc. They carry the products on a bicycle, a hand cart.
 Cycle rickshaw or on their heads and move from place to place to sell their products at the doorstep of the customers.
-The main advantage of this form or retailing is the provision of convenient service to the consumers. - 2.
-Market traders: They are the small retailer who open. their shops at different places and sell the goods on. fixed days such as every Saturday or tuesday.
-These trader deals in single line of goods such as toys, ready-made garment crockery etc. They are mainly catering to lower income group of customers. - 3.
-Street traders (Pavement Vendors): These types of retailers are found at places where huge floating population gather such as railway station, bus stand etc and sell consumer items of common use. such as stationery, newspapers, toys etc. They do not change their place of business frequently. - 4.
+The main advantage of this form or retailing is the provision of convenient service to the consumers. - Disadvantages: The quality and price of products sold by them is not reliable. - 2.
+Market traders: They are the small retailer who open. their shops at different places and sell the goods on. fixed days such as every Saturday or Tuesday.
+These trader deals in single line of goods such as toys, ready-made garment crockery etc. They are mainly catering to lower income group of customers.

+- 3. Street traders (Pavement Vendors): These types of retailers are found at places where huge floating population gather such as railway station, bus stand etc and sell consumer items of common use. such as stationery, newspapers, toys etc. They are different from market traders because they don't change their place of business so frequently. - 4.
 Cheap jacks: They are small retailers who have independent shops of a temporary nature in a business locality.
-They keep on changing their business from one locality to another but not very frequently.
+They keep on changing their business from one locality to another depending upon the potential of sales of products.
+But they don't change the place too frequently as compared to hawkers or market traders.
 They deal in consumer items and services such as repair of watches, shoes, buckets etc.